itseceze/hello-world/README.md

 Hey Eveveryone

-This is smy Introduction to github, I'm ready to do the most.
+This is my Introduction to github, I'm ready to do the most.